cbib/virhunter/README.md

 e.g. to the whole genome of the host, all bacteria and all viruses from the NCBI).

 Training requires execution of the following steps:
-- prepare the training dataset for the neural network module from fasta files with `prepare_ds_nn.py`.
+- prepare the training dataset for the neural network and Random Forest modules from fasta files with `prepare_ds.py`.
-This step splits the reference datasets into fragments of fixed size (specified in the `config.yaml` file, see below)
-- prepare the training dataset for Random Forest classifier module with `prepare_ds_rf.py`
+- Otherwise, you can prepare more complex training dataset taking into account plant chloroplast and CDS sequences with `prepare_ds_complex.py`
-- train the neural network module with `train_nn.py`
-- train the Random Forest module with `train_rf.py`
+- train the neural network and Random Forest modules with `train.py`

+The training will be done twice - for fragment sizes of 500 and 1000.

-The successful training of VirHunter produces weights for the three neural networks from the first module and weights for the trained Random Forest classifier.
+The successful training of VirHunter produces weights for the three neural networks from the first module and weights for the trained Random Forest classifier for fragment sizes of 500 and 1000.
 They can be subsequently used for prediction.

-To execute the steps of the training you must first fill in the `train_config.yaml`.
-This file already contains information on all expected inputs.
+To execute the steps of the training you must first create a copy of the `template_config.yaml`.
+Then depending on the tasks you want to execute fill in the necessary parts of the config file.
+No need to fill them in all!
-Once `train_config.yaml` is filled you can launch the scripts consecutively providing them with the config file like this:
+Once config file is filled you can launch the scripts consecutively providing them with the config file like this:
 ```shell
 python virhunter/prepare_ds_nn.py configs/train_config.yaml
 ```